guhakashyap/orky-artifishul-intelligence/ARCHITECTURE_COMPARISON.md

 # 🏗️ ORKY ARTIFISHUL INTELLIGENCE - ARCHITECTURE COMPARISON! 🐍⚡

-**WAAAGH!** Dis is da complete guide to all da different Ork war machines and how dey compare to da fancy humie architectures!
+**WAAAGH!** Dis is da complete guide to all da different Ork war machines and how dey compare to da fancy humie arky-tek-churs!
 From basic Ork mobs to advanced WAAAGH machines, we got everyfin' covered!

 ## 📊 **PART A: REAL-WORLD ARCHITECTURE COMPARISON**